Into vs. In To

 Schoolboy Goes to Bat for Beaten Dog

-Hi Jane, I’ve got a question, should we use ‘take into process’ or ‘in process’ while writing or speaking such sentences like ‘I would take your order into process’?
+Should we use ‘take into process’ or ‘in process’ while writing or speaking such sentences like ‘I would take your order into process’?

 Your example requires use of the adverb in followed by the preposition to.
 Also, if you are speaking of the future tense, use the auxiliary will rather than would.
-In addition, I recommend adding the pronoun it after the word process.
+In addition, we recommend adding the pronoun it after the word process.

 “We have incorporated the changes from the script review into/in to the attached storyboard.”